mahmoudesmail/tu-wien-data-science-summaries/choosing electives.md

 # comparing modules

+> conclusion: pick core/mls, core/vast and also core/bdhpc if you know how to write c++ code. avoid core/fds.

 _fds: fundamentals of data science_

-> conclusion: avoid this. the "data stewardship" course is too boring and useless for how much effort it is.

 - fds/core
 	- data acquisition and survey methods